tauqeernasir/tssg-syntax-editor/README.md

 ### Have a look at the parser

-This editor is base on the `TSSG Parser`.
-You can have a look at (https://github.com/tauqeernasir/tssg-syntax-parser)[https://github.com/tauqeernasir/tssg-syntax-parser]
+> This editor is based on the `TSSG Parser`.
+You can have a look at [https://github.com/tauqeernasir/tssg-syntax-parser](https://github.com/tauqeernasir/tssg-syntax-parser)

 ### Project Roadmap